Phillip is a game enthusiast and loves playing all of the latest and greatest titles out there.

-Although Kingdom Wars might not be as visually appealing as the Total War games, it's still a whole lot of fun to play, the game is fairly addictive and entertainment pleasing, that can keep you busy playing for hours.
+Although Kingdom Wars might not be as visually appealing as the Total War games, they are still a whole lot of fun to play.
+Kingdom Wars 2: Battles is fairly addictive and entertaining, which can keep you busy playing for hours.

-The gameplay is pretty much the same concept as other strategy games, with whatever race you are playing you must control food stocks, construct walls, expand in a section for better protection and overall build a mighty base, control large military forces and conquer the enemy.
+The gameplay follows the same concept as other strategy games, with whatever race you are playing you must control food stocks, construct walls, expand in a section for better protection and overall build a mighty base, control large military forces and conquer the enemy.

-Each race is unique and has its own gameplay style, enough of a difference to refer to the game tutorial a few times, it is not particularly hard to play with any race, though in the campaign, switching between the races at first does get confusing if you do not follow every word on the screen.
+Each race is unique and has its own gameplay style.
+There is enough of a difference to refer to the game tutorial a few times, but it is not particularly hard to play with any race.
+Though in the campaign, switching between the races at first does get confusing if you do not follow every word on the screen.

-Construct homes for your soldiers, add another section to your walls and improve them from wood to stone, do your research to improve the every aspect of the game or in this case to at least survive.
+Construct homes for your soldiers, add another section to your walls and improve them from wood to stone, do your research to improve every aspect of the game or in this case, to at least survive.

-These same archers are used as the military archer and can be placed on walls for distant defense, creating other military units is deeper here, from your main building workers will spawn as living space allows, then you need to send them to a different building where they seem to be trained into another unit, slightly better, from there you can send them to another and so forth, only a few selected military building will provide directly produced units, like trolls.
+These same archers are used as the military archer and can be placed on walls for distant defense.
+Creating other military units is deeper here, from your main building workers will spawn as living space allows, then you need to send them to a different building where they seem to be trained into another unit, slightly better.
+From there you can send them to another and so forth, only a few selected military buildings will provide directly produced units, like trolls.

-Research is the same concept as the human race, research armor for trolls and other units or improves tools to gather resource more efficiently.
+Research is the same concept as the human race, research armor for trolls and other units or improves tools to gather resources more efficiently.

 You can also use different animals to produce goods like unicorns and spirits.

-For whatever reason, it feels extremely slow to get started with this race, first need trees that generate goods slowly before you can even think of building a good army to lead to battle.
+For whatever reason, it feels extremely slow to get started with this race.
+You first need trees that generate goods slowly before you can even think of building a good army to lead to battle.